 Jobs in Austria requires more than the Austria visa and just the obvious Austria cover letter and Austria CV writing and translation - it requires thorough preparation if you want to pass the Austria job interview.
 You will face issues that probably did not even cross your mind when you decided to go for work in Austria.

 Do not underestimate the big impact the employment in Austria can have on the result of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 Most visits to Austria are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Passport and Austria Visa

 All nationals except EU nationals holding a valid national ID card require a passport valid for at least three months beyond the length of stay.
 Some EU nationals may be required to present a valid passport in addition to a national ID card.

 Visa requirements depend upon the foreign individual's citizenship and his or her intended length of stay in Austria.
 As of January 1, 2006, the length of the stay in Austria is the key factor in determining the required visa.
 So be sure to define this in advance of applying for an entry permit.